 - a week-by-week study planner

 - access to student and tutor group forums.

-You'll be provided with six printed module books, each covering one block of study, with many worked examples and exercises.
-You'll also receive a printed handbook summarising the whole module, which you can refer to throughout your study and take into the exam.
+You’ll be provided with six printed module books, each covering one block of study, with many worked examples and exercises.
+You’ll also receive a printed handbook summarising the whole module, which you can refer to throughout your study and use during the exam.

 You'll need a desktop or laptop computer with an up-to-date version of 64-bit Windows 10 (note that Windows 7 is no longer supported) or macOS and broadband internet access.

 To join in spoken conversations in tutorials we recommend a wired headset (headphones/earphones with a built-in microphone).

 Our module websites comply with web standards and any modern browser is suitable for most activities.

 Our OU Study mobile App will operate on all current, supported, versions of Android and iOS.
 It's not available on Kindle.